 Our Reappraisal Department's efforts are directed toward the review of property characteristics of all residential property in Weber County.
 Our commercial property appraisal staff conducts our reappraisal effort.
-This staff consists of three certified appraisers and is managed by our Real Estate Division Administrator.
+This staff consists of two Certified General Appraisers managed by our Real Estate Division Administrator.